You may also be interested in the following books:

 - The Picture of Dorian Gray

-For copyright reasons, this edition is available only in the US and Canada.
+For copyright reasons, this edition is available only in the US, Canada and the UK.

 Winner of the 2003 Silver Medal for Gay/Lesbian Fiction, ForeWord Magazine

 Imre is one of the first openly gay American novels with a happy ending.
 Described by the author as "a little psychological romance," the narrative follows two men who meet by chance in a café; in Budapest, where they forge a friendship that leads to a series of mutual revelations and gradual disclosures.
 With its sympathetic characterizations of homosexual men, Imre's 1906 publication marked a turning point in English literature.

 This edition includes material relating to the novels origins, contemporary writings on homosexuality, other writings by Prime-Stevenson, and a contemporary review.

 "Like Whitman's noiseless, patient spider, Prime-Stevenson's homosexual characters spin out threads of mutual recognition and loving affirmation.
 An invaluable literary document, Imre is also an unexpectedly absorbing fiction, here accompanied by an excellent scholarly apparatus." - John W. Crowley, editor of Genteel Pagan: The Double Life of Charles Warren Stoddard

 "Not only are we given Prime-Stevenson's text in the most readable form it has ever enjoyed, but also an eloquent introduction that illuminates both the life of this mysterious author and the historical and literary significance of this, his most important work, and a fascinating sequence of appendices.
 This edition is a piece of scholarship as exciting as it is rigorous." - David Leavitt and Mark Mitchell, editors of Pages Passed From Hand to Hand: The Hidden Tradition of Literature in English from 1748 to 1914